CodegroundProject/rooms_management/README.md

     console.log('connected...', socket.id);
     socket.emit("join", data); // When I receive this in rooms management, I'll call "socket.join(data.room_id);" and add the user to the Participations collection
-    // Now this user is included in the room identified by "room1" });
+    // Now this user is included in the room identified by "room1"

+    socket.emit("leave", data); //When a user clicks on "leave room" });

 // socket.on("joined", data => {